reshmabidikar/slate/source/index.html.md

 ### Plugins

-Each plugin also has its own versionning, and we also keep a `README` with the mapping section.
+Each plugin also has its own version, and we also keep a `README` with the mapping section.
 For example, such section for the adyen payment plugin can be found [here](https://github.com/killbill/killbill-adyen-plugin/blob/master/README.md#kill-bill-compatibility).

 However, we keep a global repository for all plugins [here](https://github.com/killbill/killbill-cloud/blob/master/kpm/lib/kpm/plugins_directory.yml); the simple file-based approach, is somewhat an internal implementation, which bring us to our next topic, `KPM`.